 Visa requirements for moving to Ireland

-US citizens must apply for a visa if they intend to stay in Ireland long-term.
-The type of visa depends on your circumstances:
+US citizens will need to apply for a visa if they intend on remaining long-term in Ireland.
+The kind of visa will depend on your circumstances:

-• Employment permits – Required for those moving for work.
-Options include the Critical Skills Employment Permit for high-demand professions and the General Employment Permit for other roles.
+Employment permits – These are needed by the work movers.
+These are the Critical Skills Employment Permit for the highly specialized jobs and the General Employment Permit for the remaining jobs.

-• Family reunification visas – For those moving to join a spouse or family member who is an Irish citizen or resident.
+Family reunification visas – For individuals moving to join a spouse or family member who is an Irish citizen or resident.

 Upon arrival, expats must register with their local immigration office to obtain an Irish Residence Permit (IRP).

-Tip: Start your visa application early, as processing times vary.
-If applying for a work permit, check if your employer offers visa sponsorship.
+Tip: Start the application process early, as the clearance may take time.
+In case of requesting a work permit, also check if the employer offers visa sponsorship.”

 Cost of living in Ireland vs. the US